mnot/redbot/redbot/message/headers/README.md

 can come in any order, so you can't be sure that another header's value will be available when your header parser runs.

-Likewise, tests that require another request to the server go in the _subrequests_ directory.

 Adding New Headers
 ------------------